python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/binaries_dependencies.rst

 .. nextslide::

-It provides better support for additional compilers, build systems, cross compilation, and locating dependencies and their associated build requirements.
+**scikit-build** provides better support for additional compilers, build systems, cross compilation, and locating dependencies and their associated build requirements.